 For example, we frequently hear about large organizations like Accenture, Starbucks and Visa that have gone to great lengths to ensure their employees are listened to and respected.
 They have clearly defined diversity policies that reverberate through every aspect of their organizations, and they provide access to special resources for internal and external use.

 Although these companies are doing diversity right, we wanted to take a closer look at what small businesses are doing to create diverse and inclusive workplaces.
-Learn at what these small businesses have done to get ideas for steps your business can take.
+Learn what these small businesses have done to get ideas for steps your business can take.

 One way to show your employees that you care about their cultural events, holidays and movements is to celebrate as a team.
 Whether this means giving your employees the day off or celebrating in the office, it is essential to acknowledge and respect the traditions and celebrations of employees from various backgrounds.
 Ask your team what holidays are important to them and how you can help them celebrate.
 This can also be a way to increase awareness and educate yourself and your team about celebrations you may not have otherwise known about.
-[Read related article: The Pros and Cons of Flexible Benefits]

 “We always celebrate, as much as we can, different holidays that show that we support gender equality, like Gay Rights Parade or Women’s Day, and we also celebrate Martin Luther King Jr. Day to show that we respect different races, especially African Americans.
 We come together as a team and celebrate these special occasions to show that we support our employees.” — John Howard, founder and CEO of Coupon Lawn